softwaremill/ox/doc/streaming/flows.md

 Some other stages which introduce concurrency include `.merge`, `.interleave`, `.groupedWithin` and [I/O](io.md) stages.
 The created channels serve as buffers between the pipeline stages, and their capacity is defined by the `BufferCapacity` in scope (a default instance is available, if not provided explicitly).

-Explicit asynchronous boundaries can be inserted using `.async()`.
+Explicit asynchronous boundaries can be inserted using `.buffer()`.
 This might be useful if producing the next element to emit, and consuming the previous should run concurrently; or if the processing times of the consumer varies, and the producer should buffer up elements.

 ## Interoperability with channels